martinambrus/PitchExtractor/README.md

 ### Data Augmentation
 Data augmentation is not included in this code.
 For better voice conversion results, please add your own data augmentation in [meldataset.py](https://github.com/yl4579/PitchExtractor/blob/main/meldataset.py) with [audiomentations](https://github.com/iver56/audiomentations).

+### Synthetic supervision and pitch shifting

+`MelDataset` now supports optional synthetic supervision so you can mix perfectly-labeled examples into training, mirroring the strategy used for SwiftF0.
+Enable the feature via the `dataset_params.synthetic_augmentation` section in [`Configs/config.yml`](Configs/config.yml).
+When active, the loader
+can:

+- Generate speech-like harmonic stacks with precise ground-truth F0 and user-configurable characteristics (duration, vibrato depth, harmonic count, voiced/unvoiced ratios, etc.).
+- Pitch-shift existing recordings while analytically transforming their F0 labels, providing additional coverage without recomputing cached contours.

+You can specify either a relative `ratio` or an absolute `num_samples` of synthetic clips per epoch.
+Even a small amount of perfectly-labeled synthetic data can calibrate the extractor, while the pitch-shift pathway expands the coverage of challenging registers.

 ## References
 - [keums/melodyExtraction_JDC](https://github.com/keums/melodyExtraction_JDC)
 - [kan-bayashi/ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN)